asyncapi/parser-js/docs/migration-guide-v2.md

 ```

 > **Warning**
-> Due to the fact that the new Parser validates the docuemnt more restrictively, it may be that a parsed document in the old way will not work 100% in accordance with the new API.
+> Due to the fact that the new Parser validates the document more restrictively, it may be that a parsed document in the old way will not work 100% in accordance with the new API.